rust-lang/rfcs/text/0000-command-ergonomics.md

    which tends to unified types with variation selected at runtime.
    There would still have to be *a* type as complex as `ProcessError`, since that's what `read_stdout_read` needs.

+ * Maybe `ProcessError::other_error` ought not to exist yet, and we should have a separate `ProcessError::communication_error`.

 # Prior art
 [prior-art]: #prior-art